zycalice/notes/docs/data-structures.md

 In practice, designing an efficient algorithm aims to lower the amount of time that an algorithm runs.
 However, a single algorithm can always execute more quickly on a faster processor.
 Therefore, the theoretical analysis of an algorithm describes runtime in terms of number of constant time operations, not nanoseconds.
 A constant time operation is an operation that, for a given processor, always operates in the same amount of time, regardless of input values.

 ### Identifying constant time operations
 The programming language being used, as well as the hardware running the code, both affect what is and what is not a constant time operation.
 Ex: Most modern processors perform arithmetic operations on integers and floating point values at a fixed rate that is unaffected by operand values.
 Part of the reason for this is that the floating point and integer values have a fixed size.
-The table below summarizes operations that are generally considered constant time operations.
+Below summarizes operations that are generally considered constant time operations.
+* Addition, subtraction, multiplication, and division of fixed size integer or floating point values.
+* Assignment of a reference, pointer, or other fixed size data value.
+* Comparison of two fixed size data values.
+* Read or write an array element at a particular index.